What are the Principles of Management?

 As its name suggests, division of work refers to dividing the given whole task into its different components.
 This principle states that the divided task should be given to a specified person (employee) who is skilled in it.

 As a manager, you should give a specific task to a particular employee that fits his knowledge, skills, and expertise.
-This leads to specialization of work, less time consuming, no wastage, increases efficiency, and ultimately the productivity of your organization.
+This leads to specialization of work, less time consumption, no wastage increases efficiency, and ultimately the productivity of your organization.

 Authority and Responsibility